IBM/CPDemoFramework/README.md

+# CPDemoFramework
-This is the repo of scripts required for olm-utils and CP4d demo-builder
+This Repo will have all the scripts required for the CP Demo Framework.